Lumbar Lordosis:

 Spinal-Fusion Surgery

-One of the primary causes of lumbar lordosis loss is spinal fusion surgery, a procedure historically performed to correct scoliosis.
+One of the primary causes of lumbar lordosis loss is spinal fusion surgery, a procedure performed to correct scoliosis.
 Early versions of this surgery, particularly those using Harrington rods, often resulted in a flattening of the spine.
-Although modern surgical techniques have improved, the procedure still carries risks, including complications that may affect spine curvature.
+Although modern surgical techniques have improved, the procedure still carries risks, including problems that may affect spine curvature.

 Degenerative Disc Disease

-As we age, the intervertebral discs that act as cushions between our vertebrae can deteriorate.
+As we age, the intervertebral discs that act as cushions between our vertebrae can fail.
 This degenerative disc disease often leads to the loss of the spine’s natural curves, causing pain and stiffness, and limiting mobility.
 When these discs erode, they can no longer maintain the natural lordosis of the lumbar spine.

 Ankylosing Spondylitis